dfo-meds/cnodc/src/cnodc/workflow/README.md

 request-id: ''        # A unique identifier for each file submission
 workflow-name: ''     # The name of the workflow to execute
 last-modified-time: ''  # The date/time (in ISO format) of the best guess of the last modified date of the file
+manual-subqueue: ''   # The name of the subqueue for manual verification (defaults to Null)
 ```

 ### Pattern replacements